mjfrigaard/sharing-your-work/manuscript/chapter2.md

 [Github](https://github.com/) is the web-based hosting service for Git.
 You should set up a free an account with Github [here](https://github.com/join?source=header).

-We will cover more on Git/Github in later sections, but these tools will allow you to keep track of changes to your project over time.
+We will cover more on Git/Github in later sections, but for now, know these tools will allow you to keep track of changes to your project over time.

 **Note:** *You should explore different IDE's on your own-- you'll see there are many options, both paid and unpaid.
 We're confident you'll see RStudio is well suited to handle >90% of the things you'll want to accomplish.*

 ---

-## Principle 2: Write, don't click
+## Principle 2: Prefer code to clicks

 Usually, people interact with their computers using point-and-click [graphical user interfaces](https://en.wikipedia.org/wiki/Graphical_user_interface) or GUIs (pronounced 'gooey').
 GUIs are quick and easy to learn because their design environment usually mimics an actual physical space (i.e., desktops, folders, documents).
 GUIs are a mostly positive development because designing software with a more [user-centered design](https://en.wikipedia.org/wiki/User-centered_design) is one of the main reasons technology adoption has been on the rise for the 20+ years.